joyjixu/qm2_resources/datasets/README.md

 We use this to normaize the number of covid cases and deaths for population: https://www.kaggle.com/nightranger77/covid19-state-data?select=COVID19_state.csv

-* population_usa.csv : raw dataset for population
+* COVID19_state.csv : raw dataset for population
 * us_state_population.csv : population estimate per state as of July 2020, cleaned from population_usa.csv

 ### dataset_links.md